Preface to Finding Awe and Wonder

 Yet another reason for offering my stories now relates to recent technological advancements.
 It’s easy to understand why there has been such an explosion in scientific advancements over the last few decades in all fields when you consider that nine out of ten scientists who have ever lived are alive today.
 But Artificial Intelligence seems unique in the history of science and technology due to its ubiquitous nature: it is capable of perpetuating innovation in virtually any field of study, including itself.
 While this offers enormous potential for good, AI is also a double-edged sword that has already done a massive disservice to the world by dissolving the glue that binds people and societies together: trust.

 It is now commonly accepted that we can no longer trust as true or real what we see, hear, or read online—which is where much of modern life is now spent.
 This has led to social chaos.
-The internet is now undergoing what seems to be a terminal case of AI distrust disease and is well on the way to deteriorating from a gleaming spaceport of infinite potential to a dodgy and poorly lit bus stop.
+The internet is now undergoing what seems to be a terminal case of AI distrust disease and is well on the way to deteriorating from a gleaming spaceport of infinite potential to a dodgy gas station toilet.

 The science fiction author Arthur C. Clarke predicted the impact of superintelligence fifty years ago.
 He raised the concern that humans will not know what to do with their time once computers displace them from their daily work.
 He proposed that when the masses become bereft of meaningful activities, they will need an answer to existential questions like, “What is the purpose of my life?” or “What do I want to live for?”
 Since I don’t believe machines are a repository for the intangible values humanity needs to survive and thrive, I hope my stories at least showcase something meaningful that is beyond the ken of any widget to feel, appreciate, or offer insight.